-This mantra, as a means of approach to life, does not mean we cannot enjoy the good things that the world has to offer.
-It implies to ‘enjoy things while they last’, because no-thing lasts forever, as we would often say.
+This mantra as a means of approach to life does not mean we cannot enjoy the good things the world has to offer.
+It’s implying to enjoy things while they last because nothing lasts forever, as we would often say.

 I find this particularly helpful during challenging times.
 “This, too, will pass” serves as a reminder not to dwell too much on our challenges.
 It might be us holding on (attached) to problems that won’t make them go away.
 Oftentimes, the solution comes naturally when we learn to let the problems pass, when we let go.